416 Ilam Road, Fendalton, Christchurch 8052

 Treatment Approach

-The treatment approach of osteopaths and chiropractors can differ in terms of the techniques they use and the conditions they treat.
+Osteopaths’ and chiropractors’ treatment approaches can differ in terms of the techniques they use and the conditions they treat.

 Osteopaths use a wide range of manual techniques to diagnose and treat musculoskeletal problems.
-These techniques include soft tissue massage, joint mobilisation, and manipulation, as well as stretching and exercise therapy.
-Osteopaths are also renonowned for their palpation skills, which is the process of using the hands to feel and assess the body’s tissues and structures, thereby identifying the tissues in the body that need to be treated, for healing to take place.
+These techniques include soft tissue massage, joint mobilisation, manipulation, stretching, and exercise therapy.
+Osteopaths are also renowned for their palpation skills, which is the process of using the hands to feel and assess the body’s tissues and structures, thereby identifying the tissues in the body that need to be treated for healing to take place.

 Conditions Treated